hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterSegmentUID

-The `ChapterSegmentUID` is binary value with a size of 128 bits.
+The `ChapterSegmentUID` is a binary value with a size of 128 bits.
 With the `ChapterSegmentUID` you can set up a `Linked Chapter` if the following 3 conditions are met.

  1. The `EditionFlagOrdered` is set to true